NICANORKYAMBA/Fullstack-Dev-Interview/blog_api/README.md

 ### 4. Request Formats

 The API accepts requests in JSON format.
-Here's an example of a JSON request body for creating a new blog post:
+Here's an example of a JSON request body for creating a new blog post

 ```json
 {